gilberto-sassi/lettervalue/README.md

 ## Example

-In this example, we’ve used the datase `rivers`, which is available in `R` and it is a `vector`.
+In this example, we’ve used the dataset `rivers`, which is available in `R` and it is a `vector`.

     library(lettervalue)